F4RAN/qoe-selenium/README.md

 <hr>

+Notice that you dont need clone project when u are using Docker

-For more information click on [Full Documentation](https://github.com/F4RAN/qoe-selenium/blob/main/DOCUMENTATION.md)
+For more information of install project directly click on [Full Documentation](https://github.com/F4RAN/qoe-selenium/blob/main/DOCUMENTATION.md)